 Finance Team

 Please note that the answers given in this Frequently Asked Questions document (FAQ) are intended to give you a basic understanding of our HOA insurance coverage and our guidelines related to risk and insurance.
 This FAQ cannot give definitive answers for all situations because each insurance claim is unique and will be subject to the terms of our insurance policies.
-When in doubt, please check in with our insurance person on the Finance team.
+When in doubt, please check in with our Finance Team insurance person.

 Sections in this FAQ document:

 Please note that the answers given in this Frequently Asked Questions document (FAQ) are intended to give you a basic understanding of our HOA insurance coverage and our guidelines related to risk and insurance.
 This FAQ cannot give definitive answers for all situations because each insurance claim is unique and will be subject to the terms of our insurance policies.
-When in doubt, please check in with our insurance person on the Finance team.
+When in doubt, please check in with our Finance Team insurance person.

 Sections in this FAQ document: